-Deploy and Run System in a RamDisk
+Deploy and Run a System in a Ramdisk

 If a machine should run the OS completely in memory without the need for any persistent storage, the approach to deploy the image into a ramdisk serves this purpose.
-KIWI NG allows to create a bootable ISO image which deploys the image into a ramdisk and activates that image with the following oem type definition:

-<type image="oem" filesystem="ext4" installiso="true" initrd_system="dracut" installboot="install" kernelcmdline="rd.kiwi.ramdisk ramdisk_size=2048000">
+<type image="oem" filesystem="ext4" installiso="true" initrd_system="dracut" installboot="install" kernelcmdline="rd.kiwi.ramdisk">

 <bootloader name="grub2" timeout="1"/>